CWEB1130/nodejs-express-app-create-and-retrieve-users-lab-2-vennilia/README.md

 2. Adjust README.md file at the end to include date of completion and course information.

 ### STEP 10 - Submission
-1. Comment your name to the app.js file
+1. Comment your name to the app.js file and
 2. Make sure your master branch is clean and push up your final changes.
 3. In Canvas, submit the URL to your repository

 #### Github Classroom Invitation URL: